-Changing the odds Levelling the playing field Putting everyone on a more equal footing

-This will transform individual lives But also families, communities, societies Because fair access is at the heart of a healthier future costs of scoping, negotiating and executing financing agreements.
-In 2021, the UK's Foreign, Commonwealth & Development Office provided us with a £7.3 million grant as part of its Global Fund Accelerator to help increase the impact of the UK's support for the Global
+Changing the odds Levelling the playing field Putting everyone on a more equal footing costs of scoping, negotiating and executing financing agreements.
+In 2021, the UK's Foreign, Commonwealth & Development Office provided us with a £7.3 million grant as part of its Global Fund Accelerator to help increase the impact of the UK's support for the Global and finance agreements.